yairroorda/Thesis/README.md

 #### 4. install environments (optional)

 Either install the pixi environment separately or directly run the pipeline which will automatically install the environment.
+In both cases is will take some time and requires at least **8.5 GB** of disk space.

 ```bash
 pixi install